anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 If your tool adds some components to some portion of Avatar, your tool can be incompatible with Avatar Optimizer.

-Since Avatar Optimizer has Garbage Collection system for Components and else, AvatarOptimizer have to know about all existing components in your Avatar at the optimization.
+Since Avatar Optimizer has Garbage Collection system for Components and else, Avatar Optimizer have to know about all existing components in your Avatar at the optimization.

-To avoid catastrophic problem with unknown components, the Avatar Optimizer currently assumes unknown components
+To avoid problem with unknown components, the Avatar Optimizer currently assumes unknown components
 - have some side-effects.
 - will have dependency relationship to all components referenced in the component.
   (They can be changed in the future.)